15. Luis Tolentino Skates on High Things

 12. Lil’ Wayne Starts Skateboarding

 30 seems to be an odd age to begin skateboarding.
 Even if you buy Birdman’s lie that Wayne has permanently been 27 for the past six years, 27 is still pretty late, unless your idea of skateboarding has to do with Sector 9s and Birkenstocks.
 (Never too late for that.)
-Wayne picked up skating as an alternative way of “getting high,” since he cannot indulge in the drugs he loves so dearly while on probation.
-The most crucial effect from Wayne’s public love for skateboarding is that it instantly outdated ten years’ worth of things that hood kids would yell at skateboarders (“whiteboy!”
+Wayne picked up skating as an alternative way of “getting high,” since he cannot indulge in substances while on probation.
+The most crucial effect from Wayne’s public love for skateboarding is that it instantly outdated ten years’ worth of things that kids would yell at skateboarders (“whiteboy!”
 “Tony Hawk!”
 “Lupe!”
-“Kick push!” etc.) Since the hood loves Lil’ Wayne, he shoved Tony Hawk and that rapper who raps about lasers out of the way to become the main spokesperson they associate with skating, thus leading to a drastic decrease in having stupid shit yelled at you whenever you skate uptown or in Brooklyn.
+“Kick push!” etc.) Since the hood loves Lil’ Wayne, he shoved Tony Hawk and that rapper who raps about lasers out of the way to become the main spokesperson they associate with skating, thus leading to a drastic decrease in having stupid shit yelled at you whenever you skate uptown.

 11. Chris Brown Starts Scootering